Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 SMITHS FAMILY GARDEN LUAU PRICE

-With taxes and fees, here are the luau ticket costs when booking through Viator:
+With taxes and fees, here are the luau ticket costs when booking through Hawaii Activities:

 KIDS AGES 0-2: Free

-Kama’aina rates are also be available for Hawaii residents with state ID.
+Kama’aina rates are also available for Hawaii residents with state IDs.

-Click to purchase your Kauai luau discounts to Smith Family Luau on Kauai.
+Click to purchase your Smith Family Garden Luau discount tickets.

 Things to Expect at Smiths Garden Luau on Kauai